jhamman/git_training/README.md

 **Setup a Github Account**

 Github is a hosting service for git repositories.
-Even if you don't use github as your standard remote, I reccomend setting up an account.
+Even if you don't use github as your standard remote, I recommend  setting up an account.
 [Sign Up For Github](https://github.com/join)

 ## Practice
 Our practice will follow the [Github Bootcamp](https://help.github.com/categories/54/articles), with a few modifications.